Auxiliary Class Based Multiple Choice Learning: Abstract

 \section{Abstract}

-The merit of ensemble learning lies in having different outputs from many individual models on a single input, \ie, the diversity of the base models.
+The merit of ensemble learning lies in having different outputs from many individual models on a single input, $i.e.$, the diversity of the base models.
 The high quality of diversity can be achieved when each model is specialized to different subsets of the whole dataset.
-Moreover, when each model explicitly knows to which subsets it is specialized, more opportunities arise to improve diversity.
-In this paper, we propose an advanced ensemble method, called Auxiliary class based Multiple Choice Learning (AMCL), to ultimately specialize each model under the framework of multiple choice learning (MCL).
-The advancement of AMCL is originated from three novel techniques which control the framework from different directions: 1) the concept of \textbf{auxiliary class} to provide more distinct information through the labels, 2) the strategy, named \textbf{memory-based assignment}, to determine the association between the inputs and the models, and 3) the \textbf{feature fusion module} to achieve generalized features.
+Moreover, when each model explicitly knows to which subsets it is specialized, the diversity can be maximized.
+In this paper, we propose an advanced ensemble method, called Auxiliary class based Multiple Choice Learning (AMCL), to extremely specialize each model under the framework of multiple choice learning (MCL).
+The advancement of AMCL is originated from three novel techniques which control the framework from different directions: 1) the concept of \textbf{auxiliary class} to provide more distinct information about the model's specialization through the labels, 2) the strategy, named \textbf{memory-based assignment}, to determine the association between the inputs and the models, and 3) the \textbf{feature fusion module} to achieve generalized features.
 To demonstrate the performance of our method compared to all variants of MCL methods, we conduct extensive experiments on the image classification and segmentation tasks.
 Overall, the performance of AMCL exceeds all others in most of the public datasets trained with various networks as members of the ensembles.